 Tunnel Boring Machine

 Once the TBM is below ground doing its work, it is unlikely that people on the surface will see, hear or feel its operation.
-Metro continually monitors the progress of the TBM underground to ensure it is operating safely at all times.
+Metro continually monitors the progress of the TBM underground, and the ground above and around it to ensure it’s operating safely at all times.

-Exact locations for launching and extracting the TBM, as well as how much space will be needed to do so is determined as part of the environmental process.
+Exact locations for launching and extracting the TBM, as well as how much space will be needed to do so is, determined as part of the environmental process.

-Cut and cover tunnel construction generally begins by opening the ground surface to an adequate depth to support or relocate existing utility lines, and to install soldier piles or other earth-retaining structures.
-The surface opening is then covered with a temporary street decking so traffic and pedestrian movement can continue overhead while excavation proceeds beneath the decking.
+Cut-and-cover tunnel construction generally begins by opening the ground surface to an adequate depth to support or relocate existing utilities, and install soldier piles or other earth-retaining structures.
+The surface opening is then covered with a temporary concrete deck so traffic and pedestrian movement can continue overhead, while excavation proceeds beneath the street decking.
 The temporary excavation will be retained by an approved excavation support system, known as a shoring system.
 Adjacent building foundations will also be supported as necessary.
 Once the tunnel is built, the remaining excavated space is backfilled and the street is restored.
-This methodology is typically employed when tunnels are quite shallow or other conditions preclude the use of TBMs.
-Underground stations are also typically built using cut-and-cover, even when the tunnels are built using TBMs.
-Because construction is not fully below ground, it is likely that people at the surface level will see, hear and feel construction activities.
+This methodology is typically employed when tunnels are quite shallow or other conditions preclude the

+Underground stations are also typically constructed using cut-and-cover, even when the tunnels are built using TBMs or SEM.
+Please see our Station Construction Fact Sheet for more information at metro.net/resources.
+Because construction is not fully below ground, it is likely that people at the surface level will see, hear and feel station construction activities.